SIDR-EIS/sidr-hypothesis-library/intrinsic-dirichlet-replacement-2025/hypothesis-001-intrinsic-dirichlet-replacement-v1.0-2025-07-05.md

 > 📄 **Rendered PDF Version Available:**
-> [Download the full hypothesis with math rendering here.]
+> [Download the full hypothesis with math rendering here.(./hypothesis-001-intrinsic-dirichlet-replacement-v1.0-2025-07-05.pdf)]
 > *(This Markdown version is for source and reference; math formatting may be incomplete.)*

 # The Intrinsic Dirichlet Replacement (IDR)